SmartBear/readyapi4j/modules/cucumber/README.md

 ## Extending the vocabulary

-You can extend the supported Gherkin vocabulary by providing custom StepDefs that tie into the underlying swagger-assert4j recipe generation.
+You can extend the included REST API testing vocabulary by providing custom StepDefs that tie into the underlying swagger-assert4j recipe generation.
 Do this as follows (a complete example is shown below):

 1. Create a Custom StepDefs class which you annotate with @ScenarioScoped